 Addressing the gender concerns will entail close consultation and collaboration with women from the project design stage, implementation, operations, and monitoring and evaluation.
-The project, as part of its concept and design, will actively encourage
+The project, as part of its concept and design, will actively encourage the involvement of women in implementation, advisory, and decision-making roles contributing to alleviating the absence of women in the fields of science, technology, and construction.

 Vomen in Mongolia are mainly responsible for household tasks such as household water and sanitation, health and hygiene, cooking and managing food, childcare so they are more vulnerable to flood hazards, experiencing deficits in food, clothing, communications, fuel wood, disease exposure, water quality problems, and sexual harassment.
-Therefore, the project will make ure women are consulted on appropriate infrastructure design, operation and maintenance features and pay more attention on neir empowerment and resilience building activities.
+Therefore, the project will make sure women are consulted on appropriate infrastructure design, operation and maintenance features and pay more attention on their empowerment and resilience building activities.